Museum Highlights 1

 “Given that Swedenborg wrote thousands upon thousands of manuscript pages, by hand and with a duck quill pen, it is surprising that more has not been said on his writing methods.”

-Shearsmith’s affidavit is important for several reasons.
+The affidavit of Elizabeth and Richard Shearsmith is important for several reasons.
 Firstly, it offers a rare and intimate portrait of Swedenborg’s living habits and final months in London, including the effects of a stroke and the moment of his passing.
 Secondly, it independently corresponds with John Wesley’s note that Swedenborg had anticipated the exact date and time of his final hour.

 Shortly after Swedenborg’s death, a rumour was spread by a Revd Matthesius that Swedenborg had recanted and retracted his theological works.
-Robert Hindmarsh called upon Shearsmith in Cold Bath Fields to gain verification.
+Robert Hindmarsh called upon the Shearsmiths in Cold Bath Fields to gain verification.
 The foreign clergyman mentioned, who ministered his last rights, was the Revd Ferelius, curate at the Swedish Church in Wapping where Swedenborg was interred.
 The affidavit was drafted by Hindmarsh.
-Mrs Shearsmith, unable to write, signed it with a ‘+’.
+Elizabeth Shearsmith, unable to write, signed it with a ‘+’.

-“Shearsmith’s affidavit is important because it offers a rare and intimate portrait of Swedenborg’s final months in London, including the moment of his passing.”
+“The affidavit of Elizabeth and Richard Shearsmith is important because it offers a rare and intimate portrait of Swedenborg’s final months in London, including the moment of his passing.”

 To see more collection highlights click here